Battle against coronavirus to be long, India's efforts have set example to world: PM Modi

-India's battle against the coronavirus pandemic will be a long one, Prime Minister Narendra Modi said on Monday while asking people to feel neither tired nor defeated and expressing confidence the country will emerge victorious in its fight.
+India's battle against the coronavirus pandemic will be a long one, Prime Minister Narendra Modi said on Monday while exhorting people to not feel tired or defeated and expressing confidence the country will emerge victorious in its fight.
 Addressing BJP workers on the party's 40th foundation day, Modi also responded to the Opposition's criticism about his government's measures against COVID-19, asserting that India's efforts have set an example for the world and drawn praise from the World Health Organisation and leaders abroad.

 He urged BJP workers to follow his five-point suggestions, similar to what party president J P Nadda had said earlier.
 They should ensure that no poor person goes hungry, the prime minister said.